Actor Matthew McConaughey says he won't run for Texas governor - ExBulletin

 Actor Matthew McConaughey says he won’t run for Texas governor

-Actor Matthew McConaughey withdrew from his candidacy as a potential gubernatorial candidate on Sunday after months of playing with a campaign.
+Actor Matthew McConaughey said Sunday night that he decided not to run for governor of Texas after considering the idea for several months.

-In a video posted to his Twitter account, McConaughey said he was honored to be seen as “political leadership.”

-“It is a path of humility and inspiration to ponder,” said McConaughey.
-“It is also a path that I choose not to take at this time.”
+In a three-minute video posted to his Twitter and Instagram accounts, McConaughey said he was humbled to be seen as a possible candidate, but it’s a path he “chooses not to take at this time. “.

-McConaughey’s video arrived just over two weeks before the deadline for applications for the Texas primary.

-Since the start of this year, McConaughey has said he has been considering a gubernatorial candidacy, although he did not say whether he will run for the Democratic primary, the Republican primary or as a candidate. independent.
-He has already described himself as “aggressively centrist”.

-GOP Gov. Greg Abbott is seeking a third term next year.
-He drew at least three main challengers, while Democrats secured their strongest candidate earlier this month when Beto O’Rourke launched his campaign against Abbott.
+“As an ordinary child born in the small town of Uvalde, Texas, it never occurred to me that I would one day be considered a political leader,” he said.
+“It is a path of humility and inspiration to ponder. “

-Instead of running for office, McConaughey said he would continue to support entrepreneurs, businesses and foundations that I believe are leaders and create pathways for people to succeed in life.
+McConaughey said he would continue to serve in other ways, supporting “entrepreneurs, businesses and foundations that I believe are leaders.”

-The prospect of a McConaughey candidacy had puzzled Texas and domestic politics for months.
-Some polls have shown him to have been a force to be reckoned with, leading Abbott into a one-on-one clash.

-But McConaughey never did much to explain how he would have presented himself, and he didn’t seem particularly sensitive to political events in Texas.
-During a podcast in October, he shows a lack of familiarity with the Republicans Priority Election Bill that prompted Democrats from Texas House to flee to Washington, DC, in protest this summer.
+His announcement comes nearly two weeks after Democrat Beto O’Rourke launched his campaign for governor.
+Republican Gov. Greg Abbott tabled a third term on Tuesday.

+Polls have shown McConaughey could have been a significant force in the race for governor.
+A Dallas Morning News / UT-Tyler poll released earlier this month found that by nearly 2 to 1, all voters would be more likely to support McConaughey than O’Rourke.
+Pluralities of Democrats and Independents wanted the Oscar-winning movie star to show up.

 Sources